Compliance constants: Cyclobutane: compliance constants calculations

-Applications to Main Group Compounds
+Applications to main group compounds

 Diboryne

 Diboryne or a compound with boron-boron triple bond was first isolated as a N-heterocyclic carbene supported complex (NHC-BB-NHC) in the Braunschweig group, and its unique, peculiar bonding structure thereupon catalyzed new research to computationally assess the nature of this at that time controversial triple bond.

 A few years later, Köppe and Schnöckel published an article arguing that the B-B bond should be defined as a 1.5 bond based on thermodynamic view and rigid force constant calculations.
-That same year, Grunenberg reassessed the B-B bond utilizing generalized compliance constants of which he claimed better suited as a bond strength descriptor.
+That same year, Grunenberg reassessed the B-B bond using generalized compliance constants of which he claimed better suited as a bond strength descriptor.

 The calculated relaxed force constants show a clear trend as the bond order between the B-B bond increases, which advocates the existence of the triple bond in Braunschweig's compound.

-Digallium Bonds
+Digallium bonds

 Grunenberg and N. Goldberg probed the bond strength of a Ga-Ga triple bond by calculating the compliance constants of digallium complexes with a single bond, a double bond, or a triple bond.
 The results show that the Ga-Ga triple bond of a model Na_{2}[H-GaGa-H] compound in C_{2h} symmetry has a compliance constant value of 0.870 aJ/Å^{2} is in fact weaker than a Ga-Ga double bond (1.201 aJ/Å^{2}).

-Watson-Crick Base Pairs
+Watson-Crick base pairs

 Besides chemical bonds, compliance constants are also useful for determining non-covalent bonds, such as H-bonds in Watson-Crick base pairs.
-Grunenberg calculated the compliance constant for each of the donor-H⋯acceptor linkages in AT and CG base pairs and found that the central N-H⋯N bond in CG base pair is the strongest one with the compliance constant value of 2.284 Å/mdyn.
+Grunenberg calculated the compliance constant for each of the donor-H⋯acceptor linkages in AT and CG base pairs and found that the central N-H⋯N bond in CG base pair is the strongest one with the compliance constant value of 2.284 Å / mdyn.
 (Note that the unit is reported in a reverse unit.)
-In addition, one of the three hydrogen bonding interactions in a AT base pair shows an extremely large compliance value of >20 Å/mdyn indicative of a weak interaction.
+In addition, one of the three hydrogen bonding interactions in a AT base pair shows an extremely large compliance value of >20 Å / mdyn indicative of a weak interaction.